8 Documentation

 - Documentation for your measures

-- If you are collecting data using existing measures (i.e. existing scales, existing standardized assessments), you will want to collect any documentation on those measures such as technical documents or copies of instruments.
-You will want your documentation to provide information such as:
+- If you are collecting data using existing measures (i.e., existing scales, existing standardized assessments), you will want to collect any documentation on those measures, such as technical documents or copies of instruments.

 - How are items coded?
 What are allowable values?